 Veteran skiers and riders know it well.
 That pervasive fragrance wafting from baseboards, radiators, heat ducts, or wherever warm air meets a drying boot liner.
-Eau du boot: something only a seasoned lover of the mountains might find remotely nostalgic, evidence of a hard day spent on the hill.
+Eau du boot, that gross smell of socks, something only a seasoned lover of the mountains might find remotely nostalgic, evidence of a hard day spent on the hill.

 Even for those who dedicate their lives to snow, there seems to be a limit to tolerating these fumes.
 When the scent reaches a certain ambient level in the interior airspace, and a previously-unknown threshold akin to a personal FAA flight limit is broached, it’s damn clear what needs to happen.
 Those boots have got to go, now.

 I should know.
 A former professional snowboarder, I started out riding before “wicking” was a term.
 My formative years were shaped by neon skier fashion, then skateboard-influenced baggy jeans and ice-crusted discount-store flannels.
 What went on my feet was of no import, compared to how much you could tweak out your grab, bonk that stump, or spin off the snowmaking mound.

 When I pulled the post-high school ripcord, aiming a two-door Ford Bronco II with my brother and I inside toward the farthest destination away from Vermont (see, Vermont wasn’t “Vermont” back in the mid-90’s), I left garbed in whatever gear my sponsors at the time provided.
 Again, socks weren’t part of the math.
 But boots were.

 At the time, it wasn’t uncommon to have linerless snowboard boots.
 Folks still didn’t need the added ankle support, even if tweaking had taken a backseat to more technical riding.
 But as far as that foot funk went, it was a disaster waiting to happen.
 There was no replacing the outer shell when you eventually fouled that built-in liner.
 No way to salvage that situation.